HYAR7E/AlgorithmProject/ProyectoAlgoritmo/info.md

         g++ file.cpp -o projectname // Compile program and create a 'projectname' binary file ./projectname // Execute the binary compiled file grep -iRl "text" // Search text in all files recursively(in the actual directory) and show file names where it was found
+    # Useful github commands
+        git grep "text" // Search for the text and shows which file contains it and where it is (line)

     CHANGES MADE v0.3 (login/register utilitarie functions)